Baqend/guide/src/index.md

   <tr>
     <td>errorMessage</td>
     <td>
-        A url encoded error message (in case of failure)
+        A url-encoded error message (in case of failure)
     </td>
   </tr>
 </table></div>

-In case of success you can call the following SDK method with the unique token and the specified login options as parameters to login the user.
+In case of success, you can call the following SDK method with the unique token and the specified login options as parameters to login the user.

 ```js